symbolfigures/drawing/README.md

 - **Spec**: as demonstrated by my Second Study, each page has specimens roughly arranged on a grid, and have vertical and horizontal axes of symmetry. <sup>[1](https://symbolfigures.io/drawing/ex/1_secondstudy.png)</sup>
 - **Blob**: as demonstrated by my Third Study, each page is a continuous and asymmetrical blob of shapes with no apparent orientation. <sup>[2](https://symbolfigures.io/drawing/ex/2_thirdstudy.png)</sup>

 The GAN in [train/](train/) is based on an implementation by Brad Klingensmith available in his excellent [Udemy course](https://www.udemy.com/course/high-resolution-generative-adversarial-networks), which is in turn based on [ProGAN](https://arxiv.org/abs/1710.10196) with improvements from [StyleGAN2](https://arxiv.org/abs/1912.04958).
+I wrote the scripts below, and any others I only edited.

 ## Setup